TL;DR · Short Answer

 Chatham

-Chatham has some of the tightest inventory in Morris County.
-The School District of the Chathams (rated 9-10 out of 10), Midtown Direct access (~40 min), and the quiet, family-focused character of the town create a seller's dream: more buyers than homes, in nearly every season.
-Well-priced homes in both Borough and Township sell in 14 to 28 days.
-See the Chatham vs Madison comparison for more detail.
+Chatham has some of the tightest inventory in Morris County, period.
+The School District of the Chathams rates 9 to 10 out of 10, Midtown Direct runs about 40 minutes, and the town itself is quiet in a way buyers find harder to find every year.
+The supply-demand math is brutal in the seller's favor: more qualified buyers than homes in nearly every season.
+Well-priced homes in both Borough and Township go pending in 12 to 22 days.
+See the Chatham vs Madison comparison for the side-by-side.

 Millburn / Short Hills